 -Ms. Martin will discuss application essay writing, resume writing, and an application overview in senior English classes, make sure you are present!

--Ms. Martin is also available to provide unlimited editing to essay drafts!
+-Ms. Martin is also available to provide editing and suggestions on college application essays

 -discuss your plans with the counselor and your family